Skip to main content

 By: Jeff Hoffman

-When a deal stalls, it’s tempting for the salesperson to unknowingly put themselves first.
+When you’re wrestling with stalled deals, it’s tempting for us to put ourselves first.
 We’ve all been guilty of it at one time or another.
 You might repeat the close, not-so-subtly threaten the prospect with an expiring discount, or roll several asks into one conversation.

 These tactics are a surefire way to turn stalled deals into cold ones.